 The net cash flow estimates corresponding to all three sets of assumptions are negative in all years of the 75-year projection period.
-The net cash flow estimates corresponding to all three sets of assumptions decrease rapidly into the 2030s and then begin to increase (i.e., become less negative) by 2042.
-Therefore, in terms of today's investment dollar, annual OASDI net cash flow, although still negative, begins to increase at that time.
-For the assumed real growth rate of 0.54 percent, the present values generally increase from 2042 through the remainder of the projection period.
-The net cash flow estimates corresponding to an assumed real growth rate of 1.14 percent increase in years 2041-2051, decrease in years 2052-2074, and then increase through 2097.
-The net cash flow estimates corresponding to an assumed real growth rate of 1.74 percent increase in years 2036-2049, decrease in years 2050-2077, increase in years 2078-2096, and then decrease slightly in 2097.
+For the assumed real growth rate of 0.53 percent, the present values decrease through 2061 and increase (become less negative) thereafter.
+Therefore, in terms of today's investment dollar, annual OASDI net cash flow, although still negative, begins to increase in 2062.
+The net cash flow estimates corresponding to an assumed real growth rate of 1.14 percent decrease through 2075 and then increase in 2076 through 2098.
+The net cash flow estimates corresponding to an assumed real growth rate of 1.74 percent decrease rapidly for a few years before remaining fairly stable from about 2027 through 2047.
+Thereafter, the net cash flow estimates decrease in 2048 through 2078, increase in 2079 through 2095, and then decrease slightly through 2098.